-This handbook supplements the University of New England 2023 Student Handbook and contains all the policies and procedures for occupational therapy (OT) graduate students.
-The 2024 UNE Student Handbook will be released in the fall and linked on our MSOT SharePoint site.
+This handbook supplements the University of New England Student Handbook and contains all the policies and procedures for occupational therapy (OT) graduate students.
+This handbook is updated annually.
 This is a dynamic document.
 Changes in OT Department policies and/or procedures may be proposed at any time by faculty and/or student to meet ongoing needs.
 Policies and procedures must be reviewed by the Director and Occupational Therapy Department Policies Committee and submitted to the entire faculty for a majority vote before being adopted.